 Xarelto is an anticoagulant (blood thinner) drug often used to prevent and treat certain types of blood clots, typically after lower-body joint replacement surgery.
 Developed and marketed by Janssen, a wholly owned subsidiary of Johnson & Johnson, Xarelto is the second-most used anticoagulant drug in the United States.

-Rivaroxaban, the active ingredient in Xarelto, works by inhibiting factor X, an enzyme that facilitates the blood coagulation process.
-One of the big advantages of direct factor X inhibitors is that they work very quickly, but this is also one of the more serious Xarelto side effects.
-Other blood-thinners like warfarin take longer to work because they indirectly affect the blood-clotting process.
+Rivaroxaban, the active ingredient in Xarelto, works by inhibiting factor Xa, an enzyme that facilitates the blood coagulation process.
+One of the big advantages of Xarelto and other direct factor Xa inhibitors is that they work very quickly, whereas other blood-thinners like warfarin take longer to work because they indirectly affect the blood-clotting process.

 However, unlike warfarin, there is no antidote to reverse the effects of rivaroxaban and similar drugs.
 This means that patients who are severely injured while taking Xarelto have a high risk of bleeding to death, since their blood will not clot.
-These problems have led to a number of lawsuits against the makers of Xarelto – Janssen, a Johnson & Johnson subsidiary.
+These problems have led to a number of Xarelto lawsuits being filed against Janssen.

 The drug’s medication guidelines warn patients to tell their doctors if they are taking any of the following medications or supplements in addition to Xarelto.

 Bayer and Johnson & Johnson, the two companies who developed and marketed Xarelto, are defendants of a number of cases due to serious bleeding that has disabled and even lead to the deaths of a number of people who took the anticoagulant.
 This isn’t the first time Johnson & Johnson has been in the legal hot seat, as they are currently embroiled in thousands of talcum powder lawsuits because of the connection between baby powder and ovarian cancer.